apache/pulsar/site2/docs/client-libraries-java.md

 ### Gradle

-If you're using Gradle, add this to your `build.gradle` file:
+If you use Gradle, add the following information to the `build.gradle` file.

 ```groovy
 def pulsarVersion = '{{pulsar:version}}'